Aleana Young

 Aleana Young (A-leena) is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2020 Saskatchewan general election.
-She represents the electoral district of Regina University as a member of the Saskatchewan New Democratic Party caucus.
+She represents the electoral district of Regina South Albert as a member of the Saskatchewan New Democratic Party caucus.

 Career

-Prior to her election to the legislature, Young served on Regina's public school board, and owned and operated a gourmet cheese shop.
-She was pregnant during the election campaign, and gave birth to a daughter the day before the election.
+Prior to her election to the legislature, Young served on Regina's public school board and owned and operated a gourmet cheese shop.
+She was pregnant during the election campaign and gave birth to a daughter the day before the election.

 She defeated Tina Beaudry-Mellor, the incumbent MLA from the Saskatchewan Party.

 On November 4, 2020, Young was named NDP critic for Economy and Jobs, Immigration, Trade, Sask Builds, Central Services, SGI, and Sask Power, in addition to serving as the NDP deputy House Leader.

+As of June 22, 2024, she serves as the Official Opposition Whip and the Official Opposition critic for Jobs and Economy, Trade and Export Development, SaskPower, Energy and Resources, and Forestry.

+In the 2024 Saskatchewan general election Young was re-elected in the newly created constituency of Regina South Albert.